-An activity report containing:

-- a management-level overview of the activities carried out by the project during the period; - a description of progress toward scientific and technological objectives and associated innovation-related activities; - a description of progress toward the milestones and deliverables foreseen; - identification of problems encountered and corrective action taken.

-• A management report for the period, containing:

-- a) a management-level justification of the resources deployed by each participant, linking them to activities implemented and justifying their necessity; - b) a financial part, consisting of: - a financial statement prepared by each participant, showing the total eligible costs incurred broken down by type of activity; - a summary financial report prepared by the co-ordinator, consolidating the incurred costs of the consortium and the requested Community contribution, broken down by type of activity; - a report on the allocation of the Community financial contribution to each participant made during that period. - c) a report by the co-ordinator on the allocation of the Community financial contribution to each participant made during that period. - Any supplementary reports required by any Annex to the contract (especially Annex I: technical annex). - In addition, and at the times foreseen by the contract, the consortium will submit an audit certificate for each participant.
+- An activity report containing: - a management-level overview of the activities carried out by the project during the period; - a description of progress toward the milestones and deliverables foreseen; - identification of problems encountered and corrective action taken. - A management report for the period, containing: - a) a management-level justification of the resources deployed by each participant, linking them to activities implemented and justifying their necessity; - b) a financial part, consisting of: - a financial statement prepared by each participant, showing the total eligible costs incurred broken down by type of activity; - a summary financial report prepared by the co-ordinator, consolidating the incurred costs of the consortium and the requested Community contribution, broken down by type of activity; - a report on the allocation of the Community financial contribution to each participant made during that period. - a report by the co-ordinator on the allocation of the Community financial contribution to each participant made during that period. - Any supplementary reports required by any Annex to the contract (especially Annex I: technical annex). - In addition, and at the times foreseen by the contract, the consortium will submit an audit certificate for each participant.
 The audit certificate will be provided by an independent external auditor or, in the case of a public body or international organisation, by a competent public official, and will certify the overall total of eligible costs incurred by that participant.